 WHERE ARE THE ANIMALS?
 This is why we see so few actual chickens, pigs, or cattle when we drive through rural areas these days.
-Most of them are stuffed shoulder-to-shoulder and wing-to-wing into buildings like these.
+Most of them are stuffed into buildings like these.
 I photographed this from a light plane over the Canadian Prairies while researching the topic of meat production.

 To westerners, the COVID-19 crisis seems to have originated at a distance and in other nations’ practices.
 But before we get too smug, let’s talk about factory farms.

 That's the common term for intensive livestock operations (ILOs)—buildings packed with livestock penned shoulder-to-shoulder or wing-to-wing, being fattened as quickly as possible so consumers can eat meat every day.
 Factory farming originated and proliferated most quickly in industrialized countries.
 Whether we’re aware of them or not, ILOs dot the peri-urban landscape near most of our cities and towns.
 Unless you go out of your way to buy your chicken, pork, and beef from local sustainable producers, those products come from factory farms.
 And their relatively low retail prices don’t reflect the environmental and health costs to all of us.